gregr/ina/nscheme/README.md

 - Variables are immutable by default.
   - `set!` is only supported for variables introduced by special binders.
 - All s-expression types are immutable.
-  - This even includes pairs, strings, bytess, and vectors.
+  - This even includes pairs, bytess, and vectors.
   - Mutable vectors and bytess (i.e., mvectors and mbytess) are a distinct type of data, disjoint from the s-expression types.
   - Records are distinct, vector-like types whose fields can be mutable.
 They are disjoint from the